linklab-uva/cav_take_home/README.md

 ros2 topic echo /metrics_output
 ```

 The template node is subscribing to a message /vehicle/uva_odometry which contains the pose (position and orientation) and twist (linear and angular velocity) of our vehicle.
 There is a sample calculation that processes the pose and twist of the vehicle and outputs a value to the /metrics_output topic.
 It is your job to compute the meaningful metrics listed below, and publish them to new topics as we have shown in the example.
-We want to see at least **three metrics computed** as described below.
-1. A (Wheel Slip) or B (Slip Angle)
-2. C (Lateral error average) or D (IMU Jitter)
-3. E (Lap Time)

 ### A. Wheel Slip Ratio